cdl-geneseo/geneseo-dictionary/D/Dick-Tease.md

 # Dick Tease

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Dick Tease

 Created by  Unknown User (kec3), last modified on Nov 29, 2010

 KChapman and ABelliard, 2010:  Noun.
 Derogatory term for a girl who acts in an extremely flirty manner, as if she would like to have sex with a male, who then refuses him when he asks her.